sebapersson/petab_sciml/docs/src/format.md

 ### [NN Input Data](@id hdf5_input_structure)

 Array input data for NN models is specified in HDF5 format.
 Each HDF5 file should contain a list of entries, where each entry associates an input Id with datasets.
-Each dataset consists of the data array and, optionally, the experiment Ids to which it applies.
-If no experiment Ids are provided, the dataset will be applied to all experiments.
-Multiple datasets may not be assigned to the same input for a single experiment.
+Each dataset consists of the data array and, optionally, the condition Ids to which it applies.

+The input data for all NN inputs for all relevant conditions (conditions that involve NN output) must be specified exactly once somewhere in the PEtab SciML problem, i.e., in either the hybridization table, condition table, or these input data HDF5 files that are included via the problem YAML.

+If no condition Ids are specified in the input data file for some input `inputId1`, this means that the input data is applied to all relevant conditions.
+Hence, values for `inputId1` cannot be specified anywhere else in the PEtab SciML problem.

+Alternatively, another input `inputId2` may have input data specified for some relevant conditions.
+The input data for the other relevant conditions must be specified in additional input data files or the condition table.

+Additional there is a `perm` field, which specifies whether the arrays in the HDF5 file are stored in row-major or column-major format.

-Below is an example.
+Below is an example, involving the two exemplary inputs `inputId1` and `inputId2` described above.
 ```
 input.hdf5                         # arbitrary filename
+├ metadata
+│ └── perm                         # reserved keyword (str). "row" for row-major, "column" for column-major arrays
+└ inputs
-├─┬─ inputId1                    # an input ID
+  ├─┬─ inputId1                    # an input Id
   │ └─ datasets                    # reserved keyword (group)
+  │    └─ data                     # reserved keyword (tensor)
+  ├─┬─ inputId2
+  │ └─ datasets
-│    ├─┬─ experiment_ids         # reserved keyword (list of string)
+  │    ├─┬─ condition_ids          # reserved keyword (optional list of string)
-│    │ │  ├── experimentId1      # an arbitrary number of PEtab experiment IDs
+  │    │ │  ├── conditionId1       # an arbitrary number of PEtab condition IDs
-│    │ │  ├── experimentId2
+  │    │ │  ├── conditionId2
   │    │ │  └── ...
-│    │ └─ data                   # reserved keyword (tensor)
-│    ├─┬─ experiment_ids
-│    │ │  ├── experimentId3
-│    │ │  ├── experimentId4
-│    │ │  └── ...
   │    │ └─ data
-│    └─── ...
-├─┬─ inputId2
-│ └─ ...
-│    ├─┬─ experiment_ids
+  │    ├─┬─ condition_ids          # inputId2 has condition-specific input data
-│    │ │  ├── experimentId1
+  │    │ │  ├── conditionId3
-│    │ │  ├── experimentId2
+  │    │ │  ├── conditionId4
   │    │ │  └── ...
   │    │ └─ data
   │    └─── ...
   └─── ...
 ```

 The schema is provided as [JSON schema](assets/input_data_schema.json).
 Currently, validation is only provided via the PEtab SciML library.